OrianaVenture/VentureValheim/Progression/README.md

 * killed_surtling
 * KilledBat

+This mod adds a private player key system in which data is saved to a new file for each character.
+This feature is still being developed, so please report any issues that might arise while using it.
+Currently the only feature using private keys is skills, see the next section for more information.

+There are 4 new commands added that work similar to the public key commands.
+Currently only your local player can be updated, but commands for server management will be added later: setprivatekey, removeprivatekey, resetprivatekeys, listprivatekeys.

-Planned features include: Implementing a player key system separate from the global key system.
-For developers: define your own player keys and use them in your mods!
+For developers (In Progress): define your own player keys and use them in your mods!

 ### Skill Manager

+Have more control over Skill loss and gain.
+Here is a quick guide to the Skill configuration options:

+* EnableSkillManager must be set to True to enable these features.
+* AllowSkillDrain: Set to False to turn off all skill loss on death.
+* UseAbsoluteSkillDrain: Set to True to use an absolute number (AbsoluteSkillDrain) for skill loss.
+(Vanilla uses a percentage for skill loss, so you will lose more skill the higher the skill is)
+* CompareAndSelectDrain: Set to true to use the minimum or maximum value between the vanilla skill loss and the absolute skill loss.
+Set CompareUseMinimumDrain to False to use the maximum of these two values as the skill loss.
+* OverrideMaximumSkillLevel: True to set a server wide skill level ceiling for gaining skill to the value of MaximumSkillLevel.
+For example, if this value is 50 then you will not gain skill once you reach level 50+ in that skill.
+* OverrideMinimumSkillLevel: True to set a server wide skill level floor for skill loss to the value of MinimumSkillLevel.
+For example, if this value is 10 then you will not lose skill on death until you reach level 10 in that skill, so your skills will not drop below 10.

+Under the Keys category there are more configuration options for skills.
+This feature will only work if you DO NOT override the minimum and/or maximum skill levels as described above.
+Overridden values will take precedence.

+* UseBossKeysForSkillLevel: Set this to true to use a more dynamic skill control dependant on boss completion.
+Skill minimum will start at 0 and increase by BossKeysSkillPerKey (default 10) for each boss defeated.
+Skill maximum will be capped at [ 100 - (number of bosses: 5) * (BossKeysSkillPerKey: 10) = 50 ] with the current game state.
+For example, if you defeat one boss then your skill minimum for loss will be raised to 10, and your skill maximum will be raised to 60.
+* UsePrivateBossKeysForSkillLevel: Set this to True to use player keys to determine skill behavior per individual player, set to False to use the public key system to set a server wide configuration.

-Customize skill drain by turning it off entirely, setting to an absolute number, or using a comparison to choose the lower/higher skill drain (the absolute or original value).
-Set the server wide maximum level for skill gain and minimum level for skill loss (set OverrideMaximumSkillLevel and/or OverrideMinimumSkillLevel to True).
-Any skills that are already above the maximum skill cap will remain "frozen" and will not gain, but can still be lowered on death.
+Notes: Any skills that are already above the maximum skill cap will remain "frozen" and will not gain, but can still be lowered on death.
 Console cheats will still work as intended.

 Warning: Other mods that change how skill gain and loss functions may cause unexpected behaviors.
 Turn off this feature if using another mod for skill management if you see mod conflicts.

-Planned features include: Implementing a skill floor and ceiling controlled by public and player keys.

 ### World Scaling (In Progress)